trilitech/tezos-developer-docs/src/pages/advanced-topics/formal-verification/gadt-coq/index.md

 In order to perform a formal verification, we need a _proof assistant_. _Coq_ is a proof assistant that can be used for formal verification on Tezos smart contracts.
 Other proof assistants can also be used such as _Archetype_ or _K-framework_.
 But in this section, we will focus on _Coq_ which provides a language (_Gallina_) to define theorems and to prove these theorems.
 The proof process relies on:

-- A theory (i.e. a base foundation of mathematic): we will introduce a branch of mathematics called **Type theory**, and more specifically, the _Calculus of Construction_ (CoC), the building principle of _Coq_.
+- A theory (i.e. a base foundation of mathematics): we will introduce a branch of mathematics called **Type theory**, and more specifically, the _Calculus of Construction_ (CoC), the building principle of _Coq_.

 - An expression of the Michelson language as a formal definition: We use _GADT_ for the theory and _Mi-Cho-Coq_ in practice.